DavidHern0/AstroGenesis/README.md

 6. Run migrations and seeders: `php artisan migrate --seed`.

+## Initialization

-7. Start the development server: `php artisan serve`.
+1. Start the server: `php artisan serve`.

+2. Open a new Terminal to run all CRONS: `php artisan schedule:work`.

-8. Access AstroGenesis in your browser: `http://localhost:8000`.
+3. Access AstroGenesis in your browser: `http://localhost:8000`.

+4. Play!

 ## Author